 AUTO INJURY CARE

-Many times, car accidents appear minor.
-Even very minor ‘fender benders’ can result in significant injuries to your muscles, ligaments and joints.
-Common symptoms like headaches, neck pain, jaw pain and fatigue should be evaluated.
+Car accidents can be traumatic, and often we don’t know the next steps.
+Let us help you through the process.
+Even when car accidents seem minor, significant injury can still occur to your muscles, ligaments, joints and even discs.
+Common symptoms like headaches, neck pain, lower back pain, jaw pain and fatigue should be evaluated.
 We recommend a musculoskeletal evaluation within the first 3 weeks following an accident.
 We can make sure you get an accurate diagnosis and start treatment immediately.
-A swift response to minor injuries after a car accident can prevent them from becoming much worse.
+A swift response to even minor injuries can prevent them from becoming worse.

 What to Know if you have been in a Car Accident

-Chiropractic and massage care can be an important part of your healing from car accident injuries.
-Injuries can very serious or fairly mild.
-If you believe that your injuries are serious we recommend seeking a medical evaluation at the Emergency Room.
+Chiropractic care, massage therapy and acupuncture can be an important part of your healing from car accident injuries.
+Injuries can be very serious or fairly mild.
+If you believe that your injuries are serious we recommend seeking a medical evaluation at the Emergency Department.
 Our office is the next best place to start if you are wondering how to handle your car accident injuries.
-Our doctors are experts in soft tissue injuries like whiplash.
+Our doctors are experts in soft tissue and other injuries often seen after a car accident.
 We can order x-rays, MRIs and any other diagnostic tests you might need.
-We can also set up a very effective treatment plan and help you manage chiropractic, massage, acupuncture, physical therapy or any other adjunct treatment you might need.
-Call or email our office to set up a consultation today: 303-744-7100 or firstname.lastname@example.org
+We will set up an effective treatment plan and help you manage chiropractic, massage, acupuncture, physical therapy or any other adjunct treatment you might need.
+Call or email our office to set up a consultation today: 303-744-7100 or email@example.com

 Auto Accident Office Policy

-If you have been involved in a car accident there is a high likelihood that you will benefit from regular chiropractic care soon after your trauma.
+If you have been involved in a car accident there is a high likelihood that you will benefit from regular chiropractic care (and other manual therapy) soon after your trauma.
 Most patients are faced with the question of how to pay for medical care after a car accident.
-Our office policy and recommendation is as follows:
+Our office policy helps to make sure you get the care you need and is as follows:

-Often called “med-pay” for short, Medical Payments Coverage is a type of insurance which provides at least $5,000 coverage for the insured driver and passengers to pay for injuries sustained in a car accident, regardless of who is at fault.
+Often called “med-pay”, Medical Payments Coverage is provided by your own auto insurance company.
+It includes at least $5,000 of coverage for the insured driver and passengers for injuries sustained in a car accident, regardless of who is at fault.
+Filing a Med pay claim and using Med Pay will not raise your insurance premiums.
 Although the coverage is mandatory, there is a provision for consumers who do not want med-pay coverage to opt-out in writing.

 If you don’t have Medical Payments Coverage or have opted-out, your other options are as follows: